Are you planning a weekend trip to Barcelona in Spain? What a great choice of destination! Barcelona is one of our favourite European cities.

-We include in our article a recommended two-day itinerary.
+We include in our article a recommended two-day in Barcelona itinerary as well as a 3 day Barcelona itinerary.

 Europe has some great fares and Barcelona is a popular destination so keep an eye on your travel dates to get a great bargain.

-Our guest writer Aistis from Astraveler is a great fan of Barcelona and shares with us the best way to spend a weekend in Barcelona.
+Our guest writer Aistis from Astraveler is a great fan of Barcelona and shares with us the best way to spend a Barcelona weekend.
 You will want to book your weekend getaway to Barcelona after you read this!
-Whether it is over a weekend visiting Barcelona or a midweek getaway our article will give you the best of the best to visit Barcelona.
+Whether it is over a long weekend in Barcelona or a midweek getaway our article will give you the best of the best to visit Barcelona.

 We love Barcelona and have spent quite a few weeks visiting family there.
 The food is a highlight especially the tapas bars and La Boqueria Market.